HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 - Calculate the number of cells and average cell volume.

-- Save and edit your workflow to re-use on subsequent images.
+- Save and edit your workflow to reuse on subsequent images.

 - Perform more complex cell shape analysis using scikit-image's `regionprops`.